 What is a USB Microphone Best for?

 If you want to make a good quality recording and you do not have the budget or time to buy all the separate components you would need to set up a small home studio then a USB Microphone should be on your shopping list.
 Furthermore, a USB mic is ultra portable so you can take it anywhere with you.
 And with the right connector, you should also be able to use it with your iPad.

 What Is A USB Microphone – Frequently Asked Questions

-Do I need a sound card as well?
-No, you do not need to buy an additional sound card when you purchase a USB microphone.
+You do not need to buy an additional sound card when you purchase a USB microphone.
 Your computer will already have a built in sound card for playing back sound.
 The USB microphone contains the equivalent of a sound card for recording (and some will also be able to play back).
 So depending on which USB microphone you buy, you will either record with the USB microphone then play your recording back through your computer’s soundcard OR you will plug headphones into the USB microphone (if it has a headphone socket) and then you can both record and playback through the mic.

 If you want to do more then you can use a USB microphone with any recording software.
-Be aware, though, that if you buy a recording USB microphone you cannot ‘direct monitor’.
-You should choose a USB microphone with headphone output if you want to overlay vocal tracks and listen to yourself at the same time.
+Be aware, though, that if you buy a USB microphone without a headphone socket you cannot ‘direct monitor’.
+You should always choose a USB microphone with headphone output if you want to overlay vocal tracks and listen to yourself at the same time.

-However for recording a solo vocalist, or for all the other uses listed then it will probably suit your needs.
+However for recording a solo vocalist, or for all the other uses listed then a USB mic will almost certainly suit your needs.
 Most importantly you will not be overwhelmed, as it is so simple, that you will actually achieve a great recording result within minutes.
 And even if you choose in the future to upgrade, the portable USB microphone will always be a useful bit of kit to have available.